Witches' Flight

 Witches' Flight (Vuelo de Brujas, also known as Witches in Flight or Witches in the Air) is an oil-on-canvas painting completed in 1798 by the Spanish painter Francisco Goya.

-It was part of a series of six paintings related to witchcraft acquired by the Duke and Duchess of Osuna in 1798.
+The work was part of a series of six paintings related to witchcraft acquired by the Duke and Duchess of Osuna in 1798.
 (Note: The six paintings were Witches' Flight, The Spell, Witches' Sabbath, The Witches' Kitchen, The Devil's Lamp, and The Stone Guest.)

 It has been described as "the most beautiful and powerful of Goya's Osuna witch paintings."